hisurfadvisory/MACROSS/README.md

 The purpose of this framework is to make automation tasks available to everyone on your blue team regardless of their skill with command-line.
 This can make things alot quicker if you're able to use APIs to query security tools instead of web-interfaces (See my GERWALK tool which uses the Carbon Black API).

-DISCLAIMER: I'm a bash junkie, but Windows is what I work on in most corporate environments, and this project originally started as a way simplify my most common investigation queries.
+DISCLAIMER: I'm a bash junkie, but Windows is what I work on in most corporate environments, and we don't always get to have all the goodies we want to have on every single network.
+This project originally started as a way simplify my most common investigation queries.
 While I am experienced in a few scripting languages, I am NOT a powershell expert.
 I'm sure there's tons of optimizations that could be done to this framework.

 Just a couple examples of why I created it: